UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_26.md

 Before we go further, let’s quickly discuss the 2 different types of data.

+Categorical data consists of qualitative observations such as characteristics - things generally containing names or words.
+Examples would be colours or names of things.

+Numerical data are usually expressed with numbers such as measurements or quantities.

 Our columns in our dataframe are considered one of the two of these.

 ---